MeLight/soft-keyboard/README.md

 http://msdn.microsoft.com/en-us/library/windows/desktop/dd375731(v=vs.85).aspx

 Usage:
-* Download and install the Arduino library (details here http://arduino.cc/en/Guide/Libraries)
+* Download and install the Arduino library (official guide here http://arduino.cc/en/Guide/Libraries)
+  * create a SoftKeyboard directory in your Arduino\libraries directory
+  * unpack the .zip you've downloaded, and copy everything from soft-keyboard-master directory to Arduino\libraries\SoftKeyboard
+* Restart the Arduino IDE
 * Open the SoftKeyboard example sketch and upload it to the Arduino
-* Unpack the provided SoftKeyboardReceiver.zip on your PC and run it giving the Arduino serial port as an argument
+* Run the provided SoftKeyboard.exe on your PC, giving the Arduino serial port as an argument
 * Open notepad, and you should be getting "hi!" string typed every 2 seconds